Indian economy rides on consumer spending revival ahead of GST launch

 "It is an excuse to spend, not defer your purchases."

 Shukla is not alone.
 Millions like her are thronging shopping malls and stores in India, thanks to a busy wedding season.
-A heatwave is also boosting demand for air conditioners and refrigerators.
+A heatwave is also boosting demand for air conditioners and refigerators.

 It's a welcome change for an economy where consumer spending, traditionally a driver of growth, took a blow after Prime Minister Narendra Modi's shock decision last November to scrap high-value bank notes.